Course Coordinator:Jane Taylor (jtaylor6@usc.edu.au) School:School of Health - Public Health

 High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL). |

-You will be provided with formative feedback for Task 1 in week 3.
+You will be provided with formative feedback for Task 1 in week 3, and practice examples for Tasks 2 and 3.

 Delivery mode | Task No. | Assessment Product | Individual or Group | Weighting % | What is the duration / length? | When should I submit? | Where should I submit it? |